Egypt: Temples, Pyramids, the Nile and More

 Day 6:

-This day we did another snorkel trip, but this time snorkel only, no scuba and a chance to see dolphins, as well as partake in banana boating.
-We were able to see a pod of dolphin and it was incredible; they tell you to get ready and once they’re there you jump into the water and try & swim with them.
+This day I did a snorkel trip, with and a chance to see dolphins, as well as go banana boating.
+I was lucky enough to see a pod of dolphin and it was incredible; they tell you to get ready and once they’re there you jump into the water and try & swim with them.
 They were really fast!
-In addition to the dolphins, we also some various kinds of beautiful fish, many different than what we had seen 2 days prior.
+In addition to the dolphins, I also saw more beautiful fish, many different than what I had seen 2 days prior.

 Screenshot_20201218-153201_Gallery